AliMoeez/Statistics-Application/README.md

   -> ARIMA

-  Below are pictures of the statistics application in action!
+  Below are pictures of the Statistics Application in action!

   Main Menu: